-As a part of my comparative review series of all textbooks for undergraduate medical subjects, I am adding this article about Textbooks of General Surgery which are best content wise, most read by students, recommended by seniors and professors and are available in market.
+As a part of my comparative review series of all textbooks for undergraduate medical subjects, I am adding this article about Textbooks of General Surgery which are best content wise, most read by students, recommended by seniors and professors and are available in the market.
 I have included books for both theory and practical/ clinical aspect of General Surgery in this article.

 UG Level Books

-This is most widely used book by all UG medical students for General Surgery.
-It is a detailed book which is good for understanding of the subject.
-Also gives latest techniques and treatment available and recommended for different surgical procedures.
+This is most widely used the book by all UG medical students for General Surgery.
+It is a detailed book which is good for the understanding of the subject.
+Also, gives latest techniques and treatment available and recommended for different surgical procedures.
 But this book is not very good on exam point of view, as topics are given like essay and it is difficult to recollect it at the time of the exams.
 But in an all a very good book which has to be read at least once by students who have enough time for exams.

 A Concise Textbook of Surgery by S. Das

 This is an alternative to Bailey & Love written by an Indian author.
-This is a much more detailed textbook and much superior to Bailey & Love when it comes to amount of content.
-Only and a big down side of this book is also a good side of the book, it huge amount of content.
+This is a much more detailed textbook and much superior to Bailey & Love when it comes to the amount of content.
+Only and a big down side of this book is also a good side of the book, its huge amount of content.
 It is very difficult for any average student to fully read and revise this book.
 Especially for final year MBBS students who are very short of time.
-Should be used for reference and understanding for difficult topics if student needs.
+Should be used for reference and understanding for difficult topics if a student needs.

 Manipal Manual of Surgery by K. Rajgopal Shenoy, Anitha Shenoy (Recommended)

 This is a total exam oriented book and should be read while preparing and targeting final university exams.
-This book gives it’s content in pointwise manner which makes it very easy to read and recollect at the time of the exams.
+This book gives its content in a pointwise manner which makes it very easy to read and recollect at the time of the exams.
 Also content is just enough to write all questions asked in exams without any difficulty.
 A must read book for exam specific preparation.